3/28/2025

 Dan Matlow

-They they cross paths in some places, but really, they got their own separate rules.
-Ocean is a physician referral system, so it goes from a physician out.
-Stratas is more of an enterprise based system where it works from the acute care from the hospital out to the community.
-So it goes inward out where, you know, something like Ocean would go, you know, outward in to the acute care or they also go, you know, clinician to clinician.
+Um, they, they cross paths in some places, but really they got their own separate rails.
+Ocean is a, uh, physician referral system.
+So it goes from a physician out, um, Strat is more of an enterprise-based system where it works from the acute care from the hospital out to the community.
+So it goes inward out where something like Ocean would go outward in to the acute care or they also go outward. clinician to clinician.
 I think clinician to clinician is really where their sweet spot is.
 And we're really more geared to a larger enterprise based system.
 So they do interfere in some places.
-But, yeah, I think they're they got their own lanes that they run in.
+But yeah, I think they got their own lanes that they run in.

 speaker